-Erik Weihenmayer is a consummate adventurer: He has stood atop of Mt.
-Everest, climbed the Seven Summits and kayaked the entire 277-mile length of the Grand Canyon.
-And he has done it all blind Weihenmayer lost his sight as a teenager in Connecticut after being struck by retinoschisis.
-From the beginning though, he resisted the notion that blindness would sideline him.
-Weihenmayer wrestled as a high school student, began rock climbing and soon got into alpinism, a hobby that took him to the highest points in the world.
+Erik Weihenmayer is a consummate adventurer: He has stood atop Mount Everest, climbed the Seven Summits and kayaked the entire 277-mile length of the Grand Canyon.
+And hes done it all blind Weihenmayer lost his sight as a teenager in Connecticut after being struck by retinoschisis.
+From the beginning, though, he resisted the notion that blindness would sideline him.
+Weihenmayer wrestled as a high school student, began rock climbing and soon got into alpinism.
 His accomplishments in the outdoor realm have followed a deep belief in shattering barriers that also led him to found an organization and movement called No Barriers.
-The mission is to help people with challenges turn into the storm of life, face barriers head on, embrace a pioneering and innovative spirit and team up with great people to live rich in meaning and purpose.
-Today Weihenmayer is a sought-after public speaker and the author of three books including No Barriers, which came out this spring.
-He is the subject of The Weight of Water (Mountainfilm 2019).
+His mission is to help people with challenges turn into the storm of life, face barriers head on, embrace a pioneering and innovative spirit, and team up with great people to live rich in meaning.
+Today, Weihenmayer is a soughtafter public speaker and the author of eight books, including No Barriers, which came out this spring.